So You’re Bored. Welcome To The Club, Population: All Of Us.

 The Real Truth About Boredom

-Here’s what I figured out somewhere along the way.
-Boredom was never actually the enemy.
-Boredom is just your brain saying, “hey lady, we have not done a single new thing in three weeks and we are SHRIVELING.”
-It’s a signal.
+Here's what I figured out somewhere along the way.
+Boredom was never the enemy.
+It's just your brain saying, "hey lady, we have not done a single new thing in three weeks and we are SHRIVELING."
+It's a signal.
 A nudge.
 A little fairy on your shoulder whispering, bake the cookies, take the bath, take the nap.

-Bookmark this list.
-Send it to a friend.
-Tell another mom you saw it on Pinterest and pretend you wrote it yourself.
-I won’t tell.
+You can bookmark this list.
+You can send this to a friend.
+You can tell another mom you saw this on Pinterest and fake write it yourself.
+I won't tell.

 And one more thing, because I have to say it.
 My kids are 15 and 18 now.
 The bored years went by fast.
 Faster than anyone told me they would.
 The toddler asking for a tea party is gone.
 The kid who needed 47 toilet paper rolls and a glue stick is gone.
 Use the list.
 Use it now.
 While they're still asking.